 My nearly all-encompassing comparison chart includes the males, the blue-and-black guys, of the five GB Coenagrions [I am yet to find C. lunulatum, the Irish Damselfly] together with the Enallagma.

-To avoid the what to most people is the unnecessary clutter of the four restricted species, I have a few more specific comparisons.
+To avoid the what to most people is the unnecessary clutter of the five geographically restricted species, I have a few more specific comparisons.
 The really widespread species are two, the Common Blue Damselfly (Enallagma cyathigerum) and the Azure Damselfly (Coenagrion puella).

 The Variable Damselfly (C. pulchellum) is widespread in Ireland and parts of England, where populations are more scattered.
 Southeast Scotland also has populations.
 It is very closely related to the Azure Damselfly (C. puella).
 The females are particularly challenging.